-Why is this guide more relevant that ever?
+Why is this guide more relevant than ever?

 Among all the many peculiarities of the hotel industry, the hotel management contract is likely the most unique.
-A binding contract between owners and operators which has evolved over almost six decades.
-In fact, the first hotel management contract was signed for the Hong Kong Hilton, which opened in 1963.
+It is a binding contract between owners and operators that has evolved over almost six decades; in fact, the first hotel management contract was signed for the Hong Kong Hilton, which opened in 1963.

-The management contract structure allowed hotel companies to expand rapidly and become what is nowadays known as “asset light”.
-Of course, hotel owners stand to benefit in that they can bring in sound management expertise to their property and partake in the financial upside, unlike a traditional lease model which preceded it.
-Leveraging their management expertise, operators pushed for the hotel management contract to rapidly become the norm in the industry as a ‘take it or leave it’ proposition to owners.
+The management contract structure allowed hotel companies to expand rapidly and become what is now known as “asset light.”
+Of course, hotel owners stand to benefit, in that they can bring in sound management expertise to their property and partake in the financial upside, unlike the traditional lease model that preceded it.
+Leveraging their management expertise, operators pushed for the hotel management contract to rapidly become the norm in the industry as a “take it or leave it” proposition to owners.

-This year’s HVS Guide to Hotel Management Contracts by Daniel J Voellm and Eunice Wong gives insights into prevalent terms and how contracts have evolved in the last six years.
-This guide provides a global reference for owners to understand the language of hotel management contracts while demonstrating our extensive hands-on experience.
+This year’s HVS Guide to Hotel Management Contracts by Robert Fitzpatrick and the HVS Hotel Asset Management & Advisory Team will give insights into prevalent terms and how contracts have evolved over the last five years.
+This guide provides a reference for owners to understand the language of hotel management contracts while demonstrating our extensive “hands-on” experience.
 The authors provide insight into the five principal sections of a management contract: term and renewals, operator management fees, performance test, budget and expenditures, and termination of the contract by owner.
 Key money and indemnification are also addressed.

-- The full guide and survey report comprising around 32 pages can be purchased for US$2,000.
+- The full guide and survey report, comprising approximately 30 pages, can be purchased for US$2,000.